Gowthamnandu07/Churn-prediction-in-Telecom-Industry-using-Logistic-Regression./README.md

 ### Optimisers:
-We can use Hyperparameter tuning and Cross-validation ethods to improve the accuracy further.
+We can use Hyperparameter tuning and Cross-validation methods to improve the accuracy further.

 ### Feedback:
 If you have any feedback, please reach out at {vgnunique@gmail.com}